How to Drive Legally in Vietnam as a Foreigner: License Conversion, IDP and What Actually Works

 Step 6 — Collect Your Vietnamese Driving License

-Under Circular 12/2025/TT-BCA, once your dossier is approved, a Vietnamese driving license is issued and recorded in the national e-database within three working days.
+Under the Circular, once your dossier is approved, a Vietnamese driving license is issued and recorded in the national e-database within three working days.
 The provincial-level Traffic Police Division then prints your license within five working days.
 You may collect in person or opt for postal delivery.

 Return with your passport and the submission receipt.
 Your new Vietnamese driving license will be issued at the equivalent class of your foreign license.
 A foreign car license becomes a Vietnamese Class B license.
 The validity date printed on it will match whichever expiry is closest — your residence permit expiry or your original foreign license expiry, and it will not exceed the maximum validity period for the equivalent Vietnamese license category.